 Baking a cake is more than just mixing ingredients and enjoying a light, fluffy, and incredibly decadent treat; it’s a chemical change, too.
 The biggest clue that baking a cake is a chemical change is that it transforms ingredients into a new substance that can’t be reversed.

 Hello!
 My name is Michelle, and I am no scientist; I’m a baker!
 But plenty of people will tell you that these titles are the same.
-Baking truly is a science, and that’s why I love discovering new scientific things about baking – such as why is baking a cake a chemical change.
+Baking truly is a science, and that’s why I love discovering new scientific things about baking – such as whether is baking a cake a chemical or physical change.

 The next time you’re baking a cake, look at things from a scientist’s point of view.
 How?
 We’ll help you.
 This article is all about learning why baking is a chemical change.
 There are a few different indicators, all of which are truly fascinating.